thepowersgang/mrustc/README.md

 ===
 - Compiles the standard library into loadable MIR
 - Compiles the "hello, world" test into compilable and running C code
-- Compiles `rustc` through to failing to link
+- Compiles `rustc`
+ - Generated code is likely not correct